telerik/blazor-docs/components/colorpalette/overview.md

 If unlimited choice of colors is preferred, consider the [ColorGradient component]({%slug colorgradient-overview%}) instead.

-## Basics
+## Creating Blazor RadioGroup

-To use a Telerik Color Palette for Blazor:

-1. Add the `<TelerikColorPalette>` tag.
+1. Add the `<TelerikColorPalette>` tag to add the component to your razor page.

 1. Bind its `Value` to the `string` you want to get out of it.

 1. Optionally, choose a list of `Colors` to show the user (one of the [presets we provide]({%slug colorpalette-presets%}), or a set of [custom colors]({%slug colorpalette-custom-colors%})).
     * If you do not provide a value for the `Colors`, it will default to the `Office` [preset]({%slug colorpalette-presets%}).

->caption Basic color palette with two-way value binding and a default predefined palette
+>caption Basic color palette with two-way value binding and a default predefined palette.

 ````CSHTML
 <span style="color: @MyColor">@MyColor</span>